markshin/pl2016/README.md

 - You may have to `make` before interacting with IDEs.
 - You can specify the CRLF handling strategy in Git ([cf](http://stackoverflow.com/questions/170961/whats-the-best-crlf-carriage-return-line-feed-handling-strategy-with-git)).
 In Windows, some strategies may break the Makefile.
 Please just use the linebreaks as in the repository.
 - When running CoqIDE in OS X for the first time, you may see an error message saying `Failed to load coqtop.` Then click `No`, and then find `/Applications/CoqIDE_8.4pl5.app/Contents/Resources/bin/coqtop` and open for once.
 Then goto `CoqIDE` > `Preferences` > `Externals`.
 And then change `coqtop` into `/Applications/CoqIDE_8.4pl5.app/Contents/Resources/bin/coqtop`.
+- Your submission file should have alphanumeric characters only (#30).

 ### Misc.